jerryc05/engl142-midterm/_posts/2020-03-25-the-sot-weed-factor.md

 The subject is merciless in his description of the incompetence of the judicial system in Annapolis by phrases including "get drunk" and "rarely give verdicts."
+He made these comments when realized that the problem of being the "outsider" - the court "sides with the colonists to give the factor a fake victory," pay "inperishable goods" (Ford 9).
 ```

 Now Court being call'd `(called)` by beat of Drum,